Wisconsin Public Employers Group Life Insurance Program

 Employees should review the following benefits and options associated to the Group Life Insurance Program:

-- Living Benefits: under most circumstances, there is no cash benefit to you while you are living; it is normally payable only as a death benefit.
-However, if you have been diagnosed with a terminal illness OR have been confined for medical reasons to a custodial care facility for six months OR enrolled in a certified hospice care program, you may be eligible to receive some or all of your life insurance amount as a living benefit.
+Living Benefits: under most circumstances, there is no cash benefit to you while you are living; it is normally payable only as a death benefit.
+However, if you have been diagnosed with a terminal condition caused by illness or injury and have a life expectancy of 12 months or less, you may be eligible to receive your life insurance amount as a living benefit.
 For more information, review the brochure Living Benefits (ET-2327).

 - Converting Life Insurance to Pay for Health or Long-Term Care Insurance Premiums: active employees age 70 or older and retirees who are insured under both the Group Life Insurance Program and one of the health insurance plans or long-term care plans offered by the Department of Employee Trust Funds can elect to convert their life insurance to pay health or long-term care insurance premiums.
 Your Basic life insurance coverage must be at its final reduced amount and state retirees must first use up their accumulated sick leave credits.
 Please review the brochure Converting Your Group Life Insurance to Pay Health Premiums (ET-2325) for detailed information about this option.